 One seldom associates the glitzy world of entertainment with something as boring as accounting and audits.
-But, it wouldn’t be wrong to say that financial services are the backbone of production companies and studios and for producers, directors, artists, and technicians who operate within the multi-billion dollar entertainment industry.
+But, it wouldn’t be wrong to say that financial services are the backbone of production companies and studios and for producers, directors, artists, and technicians who operate within the multi-billion pound entertainment industry.

 For any production company, production accounting management is important – extremely important.

 An accountant is a person employed to keep and convey financial records in any professional sector.
 And while that description may seem straightforward, it indicates a wide range of responsibilities, from simple bookkeeping for small businesses to auditing large firms.

 In other words, the term “accountant” is used to represent a variety of closely focused, extremely particular tasks.
 The phrase “production accountant” is equally applicable to these situations, but it stands out from the crowd in that production accountants work on actual productions.
 Simply put, a production accountant is a specialist who oversees and controls the financial operations supporting each stage of bringing a production to reality.